 Here’s How I Might Use a Multi-Paged PDF

-The image manger I use, Apple’s Aperture, does a cool thing.
+The image manager I use, Apple’s Aperture, does a cool thing.
 If you drag a PDF file on top of the application icon in the launch bar, it will give you special import options menu.
-From here you can tell it to turn this multiple-page PDF file into separate JPG’s — one for each image inside.
+From here, you can tell it to turn this multiple-page PDF file into separate JPGs — one for each image inside.

 This is probably what I would do if I went the route of using one of these document scanning apps.
 I would probably make a multi-page PDF file for every scanning session.
 So if I scanned 32 prints that day, I would make a PDF file in my app with 32 images.

 Then when I was done scanning that day, I would import that .PDF file into Aperture and turn it into 32 separate images that I can store away with each “front image” it correlates to.

 Also worth noting is that each application allows you to rename the scan inside of the application itself.

 So if you aren’t content with having the filename named generically using that day’s time and date, you can click on the image name and rename it whatever you choose.